Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Model settings

 \section{Model settings}

-We consider a constrained portfolio optimization problem in a generalized life cycle model.
-The model contains three important dates, a random death time $T_x$ (defined later), a deterministic retirement time $T_R$, and a deterministic time horizon of the family $T$.
-During the decision period $[0, T \wedge T_x)$, where $T \wedge T_x = \min(T, T_x)$, the individual is allowed to purchase stocks, a bond, and life insurance to improve his or her consumption level, death benefit, and the terminal wealth.
+We consider a constrained portfolio optimization problem in a generalized life-cycle model.
+The model contains three important dates: a random death time $T_x$ (defined later), a deterministic retirement time $T_R$, and a deterministic time horizon of the family $T$.
+During the decision period $[0, T \wedge T_x)$, where $T \wedge T_x = \min(T, T_x)$, the individual is allowed to purchase stocks, a bond, and life insurance to improve their consumption level, death benefit, and the terminal wealth.